 • high density lipoprotein (HDL) cholesterol.

 LDL cholesterol is known as 'bad' cholesterol because it can stick to the arteries and cause cardiovascular disease.
 When a blood cholesterol reading is high, it usually means LDL levels are high.
-If your diet is high in saturated fat (e.g. fatty meats, butter, cheese) you may have higher LDL levels.
+If your diet is high in saturated fat, for example, fatty meats, butter and cheese, you may have higher LDL levels.

 HDL cholesterol is known as 'good' cholesterol because it helps remove excess cholesterol from your body.
 High HDL levels are a good sign.
 You can increase HDL levels by eating more polyunsaturated fats such as safflower oil, salmon, walnuts and sunflower seeds.